Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Introduction

 In fact, excess risk bounds for procedures combining dimensionality reduction and clustering are mostly to be found in the model-based clustering literature (see, e.g., \cite{Michel13} for a $L_0$-type penalization method, and \cite{Meynet13} for a $L_1$-type penalization method).
 This approach, consisting in modeling $P$ via a Gaussian mixture with sparse means through density estimation via constrained Maximum Likelihood Estimators, is clearly connected to ours.
 In fact, most of the derivation for the oracle inequalities stated in this paper use the same tools, drawn from empirical process theory.
 Nevertheless, no results on the convergence of the estimated means (i.e., model consistency) have been derived in this framework, and this model-based approach theoretically fails when $P$ is not continuous, unlike $k$-means one (see, e.g., \cite{Levrard14}).

 This paper exposes a theoretical study of a weighted Lasso type procedure adapted to $k$-means, as suggested in \cite{Sun12}.
 Results are given for a general family of weights, encompassing the weights proposed in \cite{Sun12} as well as those proposed in \cite{vandeGeer08} in a Generalized Linear Models for regression setting.
 To be more precise, we provide non-asymptotic excess distortion bounds along with model consistency results, under weaker conditions than ones required in \cite{Sun12} (for instance, the coordinates are not assumed to be independant), and adapting the sparsity of the optimal codebooks.
+From these non-asymptotic bounds, some asymptotic rates of convergence are derived when both the dimension and the sample size are large, showing that these Lasso type procedures may be suitable for high dimensional quantization.
 Interestingly, the excess distortion bounds are valid in the case where it may exist several optimal codebooks, contrary to results in \cite{Sun12} and \cite{vandeGeer08}.
 These results are illustrated with Gaussian mixture distributions, often encountered in model-based clustering literature, showing at the same time that optimal codebooks can be proved to be unique for this type of distributions, under some conditions on the variances of the components of the mixture.

 The paper is organized as follows.
 Some notation are introduced in Section \ref{Notation}, along with the Lasso $k$-means procedure and the different assumptions.
 The consistency and prediction results are gathered in Section \ref{Results}, and the proof of these results are exposed in Section \ref{Proofs}.
 At last, the proofs of some auxiliary results are given in the \nameref{Appendix} section.